 - funding for the NHS should increase in real terms in each year of the Parliament

 and you might find yourself questioning if the Conservatives had actually won on any of the negotiating points.
 Don’t run away with that thought, though, because of course they did:

 - modest cuts of £6 billion to non-front line services… within the financial year 2010-11

 - a review of the long-term affordability of public sector pensions

 - an annual limit on the number of non-EU economic migrants.

-As playwright (and exotic dancer) Dan Rebellato commented on Twitter:
+As playwright Dan Rebellato commented on Twitter:

-so I agree, it is vital for us as voters to retain some cynicism about the whole process.
+So I agree, it is vital for us as voters to retain some cynicism about the whole process.
 On the other hand, it is equally important for the Conservatives that they don’t cause undue alarm in this initial period, calming the nerves of people with a visceral hatred of all things Tory, reaching out to wavering Lib Dems and making us all believe that they have our best interests at heart.
 There are even some reports of a much deeper change in outlook, if Tory blogger Tim Montgomerie is to be believed:

 ‘They don’t believe us when we say we’re not two-headed, monstrous Thatcherites so we’ll just have to prove it in office,’ was the conclusion of one leading Cameroon.